 Having too much thyroid hormone in your bloodstream can speed up body processes and have wide-ranging effects.
 The symptoms of hyperthyroidism include:

-Hypothyroidism is when the thyroid doesn't produce enough hormones.
+Hypothyroidism, or under-active thyroid, is when the thyroid doesn't produce enough hormones.
 Hashimoto's disease – an autoimmune disorder that reduces the thyroid's ability to produce hormones – is frequently the cause of hypothyroidism.

 The lack of thyroid hormones creates an imbalance that results in general and vague symptoms throughout the body, such as:

 - Dry skin

 Abnormal thyroid growth can affect the functioning of the thyroid gland, too: